tkerbe2/iac-intro-lab-1/README.md

 - ✅ Initialized your directory.
 - ✅ Ran a Terraform plan and applied the changes.
 - ✅ Verified your resources in the Azure UI.
-- ✅ Ran a Terraform destroy and unset your variables
+- ✅ Ran a Terraform destroy and unset your variables.

 ***